-ID# Date Requester Questions/Comments Response Responder Date Responded Response Status 8.42 5/27/2020 Melissa Tayaba communication with them at this time.
-There are concerns about fish, pollution, restoration, birds.
+D # Date Requester Questions/Comments Response Responder Date Responded Response Status 8.42 5/27/2020 Melissa Tayaba Where are cultural resources in all of this?
+The AB52 meeting hasn't happened yet, we have concerns but we haven't had communication with them at this time.There are concerns about fish, pollution, restoration, birds.
 Some of those topics I feel like I can't bring to this setting here but all the maps that you're showing us, there are sites there.
 They're not being accounted for.
-We keep asking for alternatives but still we Carrie Buckman 6/24/2020 Responded 8.43 5/27/2020 Sean Wirth , DWR will identify potential environmental impacts and mitigation measures during development of the EIR.
-Carrie Buckman 6/24/2020 Responded 8.44 5/27/2020 Douglas Hsia We would like to have the Stakeholder Engagement Committee meetings continue as an ongoing process.
+We keep asking for alternatives but still we have those big questions.
+How will you protect sites and cultural resources before COVID, we were looking into the screens.
+Do you have any kind of statistics from the north and about screens and how they affected the fish and do you have the science of the vibrations on the fish? out to all tribes with initial communications and updates.
+However, DWR understands that the tribes may not be staffing their offices during the COVID-19 operations.
+Additional updates will be provided to the tribes as alternatives are developed.
+The DCA can provide flash drives to the tribes with meeting presented at the Stakeholder Engagement Committee meetings.
+Carrie Buckman 6/24/2020 Responded 8.43 5/27/2020 Sean Wirth I've continued to do outreach and have talked to Kathryn.
+The major concern is the largest impact environmentally of areas that were set aside for the environment.
+It's concerning to see that level of impact on areas that we should completely avoid.
+We're going to need to return to get new aspects on what we can do for these species that we need to protect. measures during development of the EIR.
+Carrie Buckman 6/24/2020 Responded 8.44 5/27/2020 Douglas Hsia How many more meetings do we have ahead of us?
+We would like to have the Stakeholder Engagement Committee meetings continue as an ongoing process.
 We are planning for one meeting each month during the next year.
 Between June and September, we will be discussing siting and engineering items.
 In September, we can revisit the purpose and structure of the meetings.
-Nazli Parvizi 6/24/2020 Responded 8.45 5/27/2020 Douglas Hsia happen every month?
+Nazli Parvizi 6/24/2020 Responded 8.45 5/27/2020 Douglas Hsia Is the DCA Board meeting monthly?
+Will the 4 SEC presenters happen every month?
 The DCA Board of Directors meeting happens on the third Thursday of every month.
 The ideas was for the Stakeholder Engagement Committee members to present to the Board of Directors.
 Depending upon what the Committee members desire, the presentation can continue to be 1 to 4 people.
 Due to the need for compliance with the Brown Act, Committee members cannot meet with a quorum of the other SEC members for their thoughts or opinions for this report to the Board of Directors.
 Nazli Parvizi 6/24/2020 Responded